SchweizerischeBundesbahnen/ch.sbb.polarion.extension.cucumber/USER_GUIDE.md

 ## How to use

-After installing and configuring the extension, it becomes possible to manage Cucumber (Gherkin) test cases in Polarion.
+After the extension has been installed and configured, Cucumber (Gherkin) test cases can be managed within Polarion.

 ### Create tests